danielharrell/LectFall2015/Question.md

 feel compelled to ask myself, why there is something rather than nothing.

-But what, now, about the prospect of any answer to this question?
-Sadly, it doesn't look any better than before.
-After all, if we take something rather than nothing to refer to presence rather than absence, then asking *why* there is something rather than nothing, at least if I expect to find an answer, seems to be asking for the *source* of presence to present itself to me, as if it were no longer a source.
-Or to put the paradox in different terms: asking my question in the expectation of an answer is like asking for the origin of my own point of view upon the world to become *part* of that point of view, as if it were no longer an origin.
-So we seem to be stuck in paradox, and stuck with the same question about questions that concluded the first part of my lecture.
-For if a question is so incomplete as to ask for an answer that will never be found, then how can it still be complete enough to *be* a question?
+Even so, it seems I have no hope of finding any answer.
+For if we take something rather than nothing to refer to presence rather than absence, then asking *why* there is something rather than nothing, at least if I hope to find an answer, is like asking for the *source* of presence to present itself to me, as if it were no longer a source.
+Or like asking for the origin of my own point of view upon the world to become *part* of that point of view, as if it were no longer an origin.
+So we again seem stuck in paradox, and stuck with the same question about questions that concluded the first part of my lecture.
+For again, if a question is so incomplete as to ask for an answer in no one's possession, then how can it still be complete enough to *be* a question?
 How are questions without answers in this sense even possible?

-But I think there might be another possibility.
-What if there *were* no source of presence, because presence itself is a source?
-Or what if there *were* no origin of my own point of view upon the world, because the point of view itself *is* an origin?
-Or what if I could never *find* an answer to the question why there is something rather than nothing, because, in some sense, I myself *am* the answer?
-Or what if a question *could* be so incomplete as to ask for an answer that will never be found, yet still be complete enough to *be* a question, in being the start, the origin, the source, of the answer it was asking for?
-What if questions without answers were possible, in other words, because questions without answers are beginnings?
+But there is another way to think about this.
+What if I can never *find* an answer to this question, because in some sense I *am* the answer.
+What if there *were* no origin of my own point of view upon the world, because the point of view itself *is* an origin?
+What if a question *could* ask for an answer in no one's possession and still *be* a question, in being the source of the answer it was asking for?
+What if questions without answers were possible, because questions without answers are beginnings?

-Let me try to clarify this possibility through an example.
+I can try to clarify my "what-ifs" through an example.
 Suppose at some point this week you wanted to know, but didn't know, who the Friday Night lecturer was.
 If you asked anyone else who knew, they would say "Mr Harrell is".
 But if